alexarne/Lookback-FACEIT/README.md

         user2,          // String - Nickname of user2,
         count,          // Integer - Amount of games to check, is multiple of 100, game,           // String - Game ID, e.g. "lol_EUW", "csgo", "lol_EUN", etc.
-        last_time,      // Integer - The timestamp (Unix time) as higher bound for games }
+        last_time       // Integer - The timestamp (Unix time) as higher bound for games }
     ```